othmanus/algeria-cities/README.md

 This repository contains the list of all the administrative provinces and cities in Algeria.

+The data is up-to-date according to the [official source](https://www.interieur.gov.dz/index.php/fr/collectivit%C3%A9s-territoriales/rechercher-une-collectivite-locale.html) of the Algerian state.

 ## Languages

 The list is available in two languages:

 - Arabic